spiralsyzygy/qbCoach/qb_engine/cli/README_live_cli.md

 - `resolve <id/name>` — Resolve a card to its canonical name + id (helps fix typos quickly).
 - `help` — Show the command menu.
 - `quit` — Exit the session.
+  - Defaults: coaching_mode is `strategy`; deck tags are optional free-form labels captured at session start and displayed in `[SESSION]`.

 ### Ambiguous / unknown card tokens (stateful resolution)
 - Any command that accepts card tokens (`draw`, `set_hand`, `play`, `enemy`) enters a resolution mode when a token is unknown/ambiguous.